aliarnoos/http-server/README.md

-A super dump HTTP Servr in Zig XD
+A super dump HTTP Server in Zig XD